alanboy/stuff/blog/_posts/2020-01-05-new-products.markdown

     * Short Term
     * Long Term
 * Guidelines
-    * Any "rules of the road" requirements imposed by the situation or by upper-management.
+    * Any "rules of the road" requirements imposed by the situation or by upper management.
 Innovativeness, order of market entry, time/quality/cost, miscellaneous.
     * Make sure they are specific.
-    * Bugdetary limitations.
+    * Budgetary limitations.
-    * Degrees of innovativeness
+    * Degrees of innovativeness:
       * First to market
       * Adaptive product
       * Imitation (emulation)
-    * Timing
+    * Timing:
-        * Fist
+        * First
         * Quick second
         * Slow
         * Late